bldl/emplace-spidermonkey/README.md

 **Key Points to Focus On:**

-__- Scope and Validation:__ The first few lines establish the this value (`M`) and ensure it’s a valid instance of `Map`.
+- __Scope and Validation:__ The first few lines establish the this value (`M`) and ensure it’s a valid instance of `Map`.
-__- Iterating Over Entries:__ The method iterates through the `Map` entries to check if the specified `key` already exists.
+- __Iterating Over Entries:__ The method iterates through the `Map` entries to check if the specified `key` already exists.
-__- Conditional Update or Insert:__ If the key exists, it checks for an `update` function in the `handler` and applies it to update the value.
+- __Conditional Update or Insert:__ If the key exists, it checks for an `update` function in the `handler` and applies it to update the value.
 If the key does not exist, it uses the `insert` function to create a new entry.
-__- Returning the Result:__ Finally, it returns the updated or inserted value.
+- __Returning the Result:__ Finally, it returns the updated or inserted value.

 By breaking down the specification in this way, you'll have a roadmap for implementing each part of the `upsert` method.
 This approach will help make the implementation process smoother and ensure that you understand how each step contributes to the overall functionality.